Is a permit required for a front fence?

-Information regarding asbestos can be obtained by contacting the Council's Environment Health Department or the Department of Human Services (DHS) on (03) 9637 4156.
+Information regarding asbestos can be obtained by contacting the Council's Environment Health Department or the Department of Health and Human Services (DHHS) on (03) 9637 4156.

-The Council does have available a booklet produced from DHS which is free and available to any person seeking information about asbestos.
+The Council does have available a booklet produced from DHHS which is free and available to any person seeking information about asbestos.

 Most homes constructed prior to 1990 will contain some material containing asbestos.
 Asbestos is commonly found in such materials as cement sheeting for floors, walls and roofs, in cement products such as tiles and gutters, and floor tiles.